-Basic AD&D
+Basic Life and Basic AD&D

-You are automatically enrolled for basic accidental death and dismemberment (AD&D) insurance on the first day of the month immediately following 60 days of employment.
-The principal amount of your basic AD&D insurance is \$50,000.
-Basic AD&D insurance reduces by 35% at age 65 and 50% at age 70.
+You are automatically enrolled for basic life and basic AD&D insurance on the first day of the month immediately following 60 days of employment.
+Your basic life and basic AD&D insurance coverage amount is equal to \$50,000.